Bedford River Festival: History

 Bedford River Festival was founded in 1978 to celebrate the completion of a navigable route, by water, between Bedford and The Wash.
 Originally it was held annually during the late May bank holiday but for many years has been biennial and held over either the second or third weekend in July.

 The festival attracts an estimated 250,000 people over the weekend, and boat owners from across the country.
 It is believed to be the second largest free outdoor event in the United Kingdom, after the Notting Hill Carnival.

-Music across the five stages includes local bands and artists, singing groups, with headliners including the Dub Pistols, and DJs such as DJ Spoony, Fabio and Danny Rampling.
-In 2024, acts performing on the main stage in Russell Park included local bands The Life of Riley, The Pride, and Sunsinger and the High Seas.
+Music across the five stages has included headliners such as the Dub Pistols, and DJs such as DJ Spoony, Fabio and Danny Rampling, various local bands as well as community choirs and singers.

 Following redevelopment of part of the riverside, the 2018 festival expanded into neighbouring St Mary's Gardens, site of a previous free music festival named Lazy Sunday.

 The 2020 festival was cancelled due to the COVID-19 pandemic.
 The event successfully returned in July 2022 with the next Bedford River Festival scheduled to take place in July 2026.

+There was criticism over the Police use of facial recognition at the 2024 festival.